 Alison was previously VP of Public Policy for Planned Parenthood of the St. Louis Region & Southwest Missouri; COO of the Health Policy Institute, a Missouri-based education and advocacy group; and Executive Director of a Washington, D.C.-based, PAC.
-She worked on initial development and implementation of the Missouri Medicaid Managed Care (MC+) program, and has played a key role in the development, drafting and passage of Missouri state legislation on pre-natal substance use disorder, collaborative practice regulations, and maternal and child health care reform.
+She worked on the initial development and implementation of the Missouri Medicaid Managed Care (MC+) program and has played a key role in the development, drafting, and passage of Missouri state legislation on prenatal substance use disorder, collaborative practice regulations, and maternal and child health care reform.

 Falyn Taylor, LPC

 National Director of Equity for Parents as Teachers National Center

 Falyn Taylor is a Licensed Professional Counselor (LPC) in the state of Missouri and has been working in the combined education, mental health, and DEI field for approximately 10 years.